 Gwen Rouger

-L'eau te douce is a piece lasting approximately 20–25 minutes for synthesizer and sampler, composed and performed by Gwen Rouger.
-Speakers are positioned around a group of audience members.
-The musician invites them to move through the space according to their responses to poetic and philosophical questions about their daily relationship with water.
-Depending on the nature of their movements, Gwen Rouger plays her synthesizer and sampler sounds differently using controllers and the Aftertouch system on her keytar.
-With its multiple textures, the music is organic, unfolding in a constant flow.
-Like water molecules, everything here “circulates”; there are echoes, connections between the movement of the audience and that of the music, in its very substance and in its spatial arrangement.
+An immersive piece on the theme of water.
+Speakers are positioned around a group of audience members/performers.
+The musician invites them to move through the space based on their responses to poetic and philosophical questions about their daily relationship with water.
+Depending on the nature of their movements, Gwen Rouger plays her samples of prepared piano sounds differently using controllers and the Aftertouch system on her keytar.
+Rich in texture, the music is organic, unfolding in a constant flow.
+Like water molecules, everything here “circulates”; there are echoes and connections between the movement of the audience and that of the music, both in its very essence and in its spatial arrangement.

 Clara Barbier Serrano